You’ve heard of the 80/20 rule, right? Well, this rule applies to

 Second, a horse with a strong immune system is less likely to be

 adversely affected by equine parasites.
 Some horses may need to be

-supported with additional probiotics, enzymes, and immune-enhancing
+supported with additional probiotics, enzymes, and this immune support system supplement.

 3. Your Horse’s Environment